What Is CCTV Monitoring

 2. Dry Pipe Sprinkler System:

 – Description: In a dry pipe system, pipes fill up with pressurized air or nitrogen instead of water.
-When a sprinkler head activates, the pressurized air releases, then allows water to flow into the pipes and discharge through the open sprinkler head.
+When a sprinkler head activates, the pressurized air releases, which allows water to flow into the pipes and discharge through the open sprinkler head.

 – Application: Ideal for areas where freezing is a concern, such as unheated warehouses, parking garages, or buildings in colder climates.